kloi34/amoguSV/README.md

 More about these tools can be found (later, when the wiki exists) at the [wiki page](https://github.com/kloi34/amoguSV/wiki)
 ## Installation
-1. Press the green download code button on GitHub
+1. Press the green download code button on GitHub and click on "Download ZIP"
-2. Download as a ZIP file
-3. Extract the ZIP file in the plugins folder (located in the main Quaver folder)
+2. Once downloaded, extract the ZIP file to the plugins folder (located inside the main Quaver folder)